ravachol/kew/README.md

 % sudo port install konsole
 ```

-Now you have a terminal (Konsole) installed which can run play properly.
+The last line installs Konsole, a terminal which can run play properly.

 ## Installing play